Collapsed lung

 Treatment can depend on the cause and severity of the pneumothorax.
 Treatment can also depend on whether the pneumothorax has returned.
 Some people stay in the hospital for treatment.
 A minor pneumothorax may heal with rest, but you will need to be checked by your doctor.
 In some cases, oxygen may be given (through a mask).
 More serious cases are treated by placing a needle or a chest tube into the chest cavity.
 Both of these treatments relieve the pressure on the lung and allow it to expand again.
 Sometimes surgery is done.

-How can you care for your child who has a collapsed lung?
+How can you care for yourself when you have a collapsed lung?

 • Be safe with medicines.
 Read and follow all instructions on the label.

-• If your child has a bandage over the chest tube, or the place where the chest tube was inserted, keep it clean and dry.
+• If you have a bandage over your chest tube, or the place where the chest tube was inserted, keep it clean and dry.
 Follow your doctor's instructions on bandage care.

-• If your child goes home with a tube in place, follow the doctor's directions.
+• If you go home with a tube in place, follow the doctor's directions.
 Do not adjust the tube in any way.
 This could break the seal or cause other problems.
 Keep the tube dry.

 Call your doctor now or seek immediate medical care if:

-• Your child is bleeding through the bandage where the tube was put in.
+• You are bleeding through the bandage where the tube was put in.

 • Increased pain, swelling, warmth, or redness.